Stock Clearance Sale

 What is the cause of heartburn?

-The LES where the oesophagus meets the stomach keeps stomach acid right in your stomach.
-If the LES is working fine, it opens to allow food into your stomach and then closes again.
-But if the LES is not functioning properly, stomach acid can seep into the oesophagus, causing a burning sensation.
-There may be two possible causes that may make you feel this burning sensation.
+There could be two possible causes that may make you feel a heart-burning sensation.
 One is overeating, which adds too much food to your belly.
 Another is excessive pressure on your stomach, often due to constipation, obesity, and pregnancy.

 What are the symptoms of acid reflux disease?